Metro-2: Vladimir Shevchenko

 a pneumatic mail tube was constructed between the CPSU Central Committee building in Moscow's Old Square and the Kremlin."

 In 2008, Shevchenko once again touched upon the Metro-2.

 "Currently, the Kremlin subway cannot be called a transportation artery, and, as far as I know, for its continued operation it required major repairs: for among other things there are a lot of underground utilities which will eventually decay."

 Mikhail Poltoranin

-In 2008, Mikhail Poltoranin (ru), a minister under Boris Yeltsin in the early 1990s, explained:
+In 2008, Mikhail Poltoranin, a minister under Boris Yeltsin in the early 1990s, explained:

 "This is an extensive network of tunnels and an emergency command center in case of war, where you can command the nuclear forces of the country.
 It can hide a lot of people - its maintenance was necessary.
 I know that the "Metro-2" has branches that go to the suburbs so that the command could move away from the epicenter of a nuclear attack."

 Dmitry Gayev

 When ex-chief of the Moscow Metro Dmitry Gayev was questioned on the existence of the Metro-2, he responded:

 "I would be surprised if it did not exist."

 In the same year, in an interview with Izvestia, he said:

 "There is a lot of talk about the existence of secret transport tunnels.
 I will not deny anything.
 I would be surprised if they did not exist.
 You ask: Can we use them to transport passengers?
 It is not for me to decide, but for those organizations who own the railways.
 I do not exclude such a possibility."